contractor-jim/iScream/README.md

 # Preface

 This is a small app for my son.
 Since he has been born it has been a running joke about when he is being good he is earning Ice cream points.
-So i wanted to make an app to track these points.
+So I wanted to make an app to track these points.

 Now he is getting older he is also losing points for being naughty!

-This also gives me a playground to play about with the more recent language, library and sDK changes in Swift / SwiftUI / iOS.
+This also gives me a playground to play about with the more recent language, library and SDK changes in Swift / SwiftUI / iOS.

 > [!IMPORTANT]
 > In addition to this I wanted to try out a bunch of Architectures with the latest SwiftUI changes including navigation.
 This project is done as a ViperC Architected project.
 Though I know isn't recommended by Apple and sometimes frowned upon, I wanted to see how well it would fair in a more modern SwifTUI world for a bit of fun.